projectfluent/fluent.js/tools/README.md

 ---------

-`format.js` is a utility script that uses fluent.js Resolver to parse and transform a source string into Entity objects and output the formatted result.
+`format.js` is a utility script that uses fluent.js Resolver to parse and transform a source string into Message objects and output the formatted result.

     Usage: format [options] [file]